xylend-dev/cosmos-contracts/README.md

 # Squid Cosmos Contracts

-This repo contains smart contracts which help power Squid's functionalities in the Cosmos.
+This repo contains smart contracts which help power Squid's functionalities in the Cosmo

 ## Contracts